-I recently became a mother (a year and a half ago, to be exact).
-Before that, I was busy: writing a book and articles, working full-time at Stanford’s Center for Compassion and Altruism Research and Education, volunteering up to 20 hours a week teaching yoga-based breathing to veterans with trauma, not to mention reading, yoga, and friends.
-I loved creating above everything else: letting inspiration alight and sitting down to bring my thoughts to life.
+I became a mother a year-and-a-half ago.
+Before that, I was busy writing a book and articles, working full-time at Stanford’s Center for Compassion and Altruism Research and Education, and volunteering up to 20 hours a week teaching yoga-based breathing to veterans with trauma.
+I loved creating above everything else—letting inspiration alight and sitting down to bring my thoughts to life.
 And then little Michael came along.
-My heart was full of love and gratitude—I cried tears of joy nearly daily.
+My heart was full of love and gratitude and I cried tears of joy almost every day.

 Yet I also noticed something else.
 My productivity decreased by 95 percent.
-I was keeping a baby alive, warm, fed, and rested, of course, but nothing was getting accomplished.
-I was lucky if I got a shower and a short meditation.
-Hours upon hours were spent breast-feeding and taking care of an adorable and highly vulnerable little man.
+I was keeping a baby alive, warm, fed, and rested, yet nothing else was getting accomplished.
+I was lucky if I got a shower and a short meditation—a nap was unthinkable.
+Hours upon hours were spent breastfeeding and taking care of an adorable and highly vulnerable little man.
 My heart felt full, but my mind was going crazy.
 I was so used to getting things done.
-I would have writing ideas come to my mind, things that I needed or wanted to do.
-I would long to complete them.
-Yet I simply, realistically could not do them.
-The experience of spending a whole day without any end product was unbearable.
+I would have writing ideas and would long to complete them.
+Yet I realistically could not do them.
+The experience of spending a whole day without any end-product was unbearable.

 At least at first.